 Shermichael Singleton Bio

-After the election of Donald Trump, Shermichael was appointed as Dr. Carson's top aide during the presidential transition process.
-He played a pivotal role in successfully guiding Dr. Carson through the Senate confirmation process including co-writing Dr. Carson's Senate hearing opening statement.
-Soon after, Shermichael was appointed to the Department of Housing and Urban Development (HUD), where he was sworn in as the Deputy Chief of Staff, the youngest ever appointed to the role in the history of the agency.
-Getting acclimated to his role at HUD, Shermichael was later fired by the Trump Administration after an articled surfaced where Shermichael criticized then-candidate Trump.
+As Dr. Carson's top aide during the presidential transition process, Shermichael played a pivotal role in successfully guiding Dr. Carson through the Senate confirmation process.
+Subsequently, he was appointed to the Department of Housing and Urban Development (HUD), where he was sworn in as the Deputy Chief of Staff, the youngest ever appointed to the role in the history of the agency.
+After his stint at HUD, Shermichael went on to become a CNN Political Commentator.

-A native of New Orleans, Louisiana, Singleton studied Political Science at Morehouse College and Government and Politics at the University of Massachusetts Amherst and is a graduate of Southern New Hampshire University.
+A native of New Orleans, Louisiana, he studied Political Science at Morehouse College and Government and Politics at the University of Massachusetts Amherst.